nolanlawson/css-talk-2022/markdown.md

 ???

-But a lot of us probably look at the purple part and think, "Well, that's just the browser doing browser things."
-I couldn't possibly understand what that's about.
-It's like the big complicated engine I showed earlier.
+But a lot of folks look at the purple part, and it's kind of a black box.
+They think, "That's just the browser doing browser things.
+I couldn't possibly understand that."
+So we shrug our shoulders and don't try to optimize it as much as the yellow part.

 ---
 <h1 class="smaller">Three news sites</h1>